NAIF offers a SPICE-enhanced version of the open source

 Cosmographia originated as primarily a general interest solar system

 simulator, and it still works wonderfully in that role.
-However, with permission
+However, with consent and assistance

 from the tool's author, NAIF is extending the Cosmographia tool to